The game kicks off at 12 p.m. on ESPN

 Georgia Tech defensive coordinator exits in third season

-Andy McCollum, who has been an assistant or head coach in college football for 31 years, enters his fourth season at Georgia Tech as recruiting coordinator and a coach on the defensive side of the ball.
+Andy McCollum, who has been an assistant and head coach in college football for 32 years, enters his fifth season on the Georgia Tech staff.

 Prior to his tenure at NC State, McCollum spent one season in the NFL as an advance scout for the Tennessee Titans in 2006.